charan2000/Captcha-Using-GUI/README.md

-# Captcah_gui-py-
+# Captcha_gui-py-
-Captcha generation using GUI in python.
+Captcha generation along with GUI in python.